Synthetic Narcotics Abuse

 Physicians and dentists, and any other prescription provider, should re-evaluate the above information and recognize that opioids used for analgesia should be carefully monitored, especially on younger patients.
 NSAIDS have proven to be quite effective in relieving post operative pain.
 Synthetic narcotics are also effective but have the potential to be abused and may also have unsavory effects.

-Pain management can be achieved successfully by the utilization of smaller doses and with consideration for the use of NSAIDS.
+Pain management can often be achieved successfully by the utilization of smaller doses of synthetic narcotics, followed with the use of over-the-counter NSAIDS.

 Life Member of American Dental Association, Emeritus Fellow of Academy of General Dentistry, American Association of Implant Dentistry.